pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-syntax.md

     GGG = $0003
     JJJ = $40D4

 ### 7.12.
+EXTERN name {, name}

+This declares symbols as external to the current module.
+Such a symbol must have been defined as PUBLIC in another module for the current module to be able to use the symbol (it will be linked during the linking phase).

+### 7.12.
 FPP \<8-bit expression\>

 Interface call to the Z88 operating systems' floating point library.
 This is easier than writing: